bastienwirtz/homer/docs/customservices.md

 It is highly recommended that you create and API Token with only these permissions on a read-only mode.

 If you get errors, they will be shown on browser's dev console.
-Main issues tend to be CORS related as Proxmox does not include CORS headers and you have to desploy it behind a reverse proxy and make the proxy add this headers.
+Main issues tend to be CORS related as Proxmox does not include CORS headers and you have to deploy it behind a reverse proxy and make the proxy add this headers.

 Configuration example: